 Kiwanis Park and Crawford Pool are located on Meyer Lane.
 The address in Google Maps is 399 Wetzel Road, Glenshaw, PA 15116 or enter Kiwanis Park, Glenshaw, PA 15116.

-Light Up Night is held the Saturday before Thanksgiving at 7:00 p.m. at the Shaler North Hills Library and Shaler Area Middle School on Mt.
+THe Shaler Township Holiday "Lite" Up Night is held the Saturday before Thanksgiving at 7:00 p.m. at the Shaler North Hills Library and Shaler Area Middle School on Mt.
 Royal Boulevard across from Shaler North HIlls Library.
 Santa Claus makes a special appearance this evening to help celebrate the holiday season kick off.
-Light Up Night is sponsered by the Shaler Neighborhood Improvement Committee.
+Light Up Night is sponsored by the Shaler Neighborhood Improvement Committee.

 Halloween is always celebrated in Shaler Township on October 31st.
 It is recommended that trick-or-treaters visit homes between the hours of 6:00 p.m. - 8:00 p.m.

 No, residents who require fingerprinting for employment, security clearances, travel or other official reasons can register on the Cogent Website: https://www.pa.cogentid.com/index.htm.
 Cogent is the vendor for electronic fingerprinting in Pennsylvania.
 Once you register on the Cogent site, you can go to any UPS Store that offiers the fingerprinting service.

 If you need to have your fingerprints done with ink on fingerprint cards, that service is provided by the UPS Store in Ross Township at 4885 McKnight Road Pittsburgh, PA 15237 412-369-9200 (McKnight Rd at Siebert Rd).